Better Me

 “Around 30% of people in the United States will have an H. pylori infection,” Dr. Liu said.
 “H. pylori is a bacteria that can live on the lining of the stomach.
 For most people, it does not cause any symptoms, but it can lead to gastritis and ulcers in the lining of the GI tract.”

-Regular use of NSAIDs can also irritate the stomach lining, leading to inflammation.
+Regular use of NSAIDs can raise your risk of gastritis and irritate the stomach lining, leading to inflammation.

 Other factors that can increase your risk for developing gastritis include: